 Click images to enlarge.

-The Keweenaw Research Center uses high performance Silicon Graphics workstations and a number of FEA codes for the creation and solution of finite element models.
+The Keweenaw Research Center uses high performance HP solvers and workstations and a number of FEA codes for the creation and solution of finite element models.
 Using solid modeling software with finite software for pre-processing assures accurate and precise meshing and creation of loading conditions and materials properties.
 Other resources at KRC such as instrumented, materials and vehicle testing provide real world inputs for the finite models and allow side by side comparison between real and analytical testing.
 KRC is very well known for its finite capabilities and has continually provided the military and the industry with high quality, accurate results for over fifteen years.

 Analytical Modeling and Model Correlation